BigBang1112/maniascript-sharp/README.md

 ### Accessors

-It is not required to use `public` accessors for the generator to recognize the classes.
+It is not required to use `public` accessors for the generator to recognize the classes (except globals which are an exception).
 Use ones you need to better show what you mean to expose.